GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

 file without the RStudio import function, but now you can choose your preference.

-In this exercise, we will leave the title of the data frame as **Ecoli_metadata**, and there are no other options we need to adjust.
+In this exercise, we will leave the name of the data frame as **Ecoli_metadata**, and there are no other options we need to adjust.
 Click the <KBD>Import</KBD> button to import the data.